iSame7/which-terminal/README.md

 - I use [iTerm2](https://www.iterm2.com/) instead of the Stock terminal Mac app
 - I use [oh-my-zshell](https://github.com/robbyrussell/oh-my-zsh)
 - I use [Solarized Dark](http://ethanschoonover.com/solarized) for the terminal colors
 - I use [powerline-shell](https://github.com/milkbikis/powerline-shell) to get those cool path bars.
 I usually hide the host name and the user, before running `python ./setup.py install`, edit the config file and comment out `username`, `hostname`
+`mkdir -p ~/.config/powerline-shell`
+`powerline-shell --generate-config > ~/.config/powerline-shell/config.json` [check the docs](https://github.com/b-ryan/powerline-shell#customization)
 - I use the [Meslo Powerline Font](https://github.com/powerline/fonts/blob/master/Meslo%20Slashed/Meslo%20LG%20M%20Regular%20for%20Powerline.ttf) as you need a font that supports the directory characters for `powerline`
 - I use z an amazing tool to quickly jump between projects.
 Like Alfred but for your Terminal reduced to folder search only
 - I use the subl . command a lot to quickly open a specific folder in Sublime Text.
 This is what I use to edit my fastlane configuration